DevExpress/testcafe-studio-docs/documentation/user-interface/report-view.md

 ### Work with a Grid

-The Grid view displays test run results in the tabular form.
+The grid view displays test run results in the tabular form.

 ![Grid View](../../images/user-interface/report-view/grid-view.png)

-The top of the grid view displays general info about the test run:

-* the total number of executed tests, the number of passed and failed tests,
-* date and time when the test run was started and when it was completed,
-* test run duration,
-* names of browsers and operating systems used to run the tests.

-The grid also displays the following information about each test:

-* test status (passed or failed),
-* test name,
-* fixture name,
-* test run duration,
-* the number of errors occurred during the test run.

 You can click a test or fixture name to navigate to this test or fixture.